QuestPDF/QuestPDF-Documentation/docs/api-reference/index.md

 [Extend](/api-reference/extend) - extends child size to fit the entire content vertically and/or horizontally.

-[Minimal box](/api-reference/minimal-box) - minimizes child size to the smallest possible.
+[Shrink](/api-reference/shrink) - minimizes child size to the smallest possible.
 Useful when the parent element provides more space than is necessary.

 [Translate](/api-reference/translate) - virtually moves the child horizontally and/or vertically in spaces.